Editor’s note: Roby Brock, with our content partner Talk Business, wrote this report. He can be reached at [email protected]

 Some of these events were high-profile, such as the closure of Yarnell’s Ice Cream Co. in Searcy.
 Currently, the data for these layoffs on the BLS web site do not identify how many actual workers have been affected.

-Interestingly, the 61 mass layoff events between May and July this year rank as the worst summer in ten years of these BLS statistics.
+Interestingly, the 61 mass layoff events between May and July this year rank as the worst summer in 10 years of BLS statistics.
 The worst comparable 3-month period was in May through July 2009 when 37 mass layoff events occurred.

 The worst 3-month stretch of any period in the last decade was October through December 2008 — the tipping point of the recession — when 64 mass layoff events amassed.
 As you can deduce, this summer’s 61 is not far from that recession high.